Key polynomials for simple extensions of valued fields: Algebras graded by ordered semigroups

 Thus, for any $z\in G[x]$, we have

 Since $y$ was an arbitrary homogeneous element of $G[x]$, we have proved that

-Now, for every element $y\in G^*[x]$ we can add a multiple of (\ref{tag4.2}) to $y$ so as to express $y$ as a polynomial in $x$ of degree less than $\alpha$.
-Moreover, this expression is unique because $x$ does not satisfy any algebraic relation over $G^*$ of degree less than $\alpha$. \end{proof}
+Now, for every element $y\in G^*[x]$ we can add a multiple of (\ref{tag4.2}) to $y$ so as to express $y$ as a polynomial in $x$ of degree strictly less than $n$.
+Moreover, this expression is unique because $x$ does not satisfy any algebraic relation over $G^*$ of degree smaller than $n$. \end{proof}